 Books like these demand a notebook and pen to copy things I want to remember.
 They can be an inherent challenge, a sad moment, a new insight, a peculiar view of a culture or language.
 When I forced myself reading books in English in school, dictionary at hand, I never imagined I would dream, think and write in English.

 It is therefore no surprise that I chose Ireland as my nesting ground, for it is inside Ireland’s written heritage that I find emotional and mental peace from being chronically ill.
 James Joyce’s Ulysses, a magnum opus in every sense of the word, is set on one particular day – June 16, 1904 – in Dublin.
-Because of its grammar, events, setup and history, the book gives me ample time to stop me thinking of gnawing facial pain or left side nerve pain.
+Because of its grammar, events, setup and history, the book gives me ample time to stop me from thinking of gnawing facial pain or left side nerve pain.

 W.B.
 Yeats and James Joyce to me are what the Kardashians are to others.
 With four Irish authors having won a Nobel Prize for Literature last century, the Kardashians have some way to go before reaching similar heights (W.B.
 Yeats in 1923; George Bernard Shaw in 1925; Samuel Beckett in 1969 and Seamus Heaney in 1995).

-It is also libraries and bookshops.
+Libraries and bookshops are a lifeline.
 When I saw The Long Room in the Old Library at Trinity College for the first time, I gasped for air and cried.
 When I saw a limited first edition of James Joyce’s Ulysses – asking price €45,000 or $57,000 – in Cathach, one of Dublin’s small books shops, I wanted to rob the bank around the corner and return to buy the limited first edition.
-Silly, I know.